ftabaro/singularity-coderefinery2020/README.md

 At this point, starting the JupyterLab instance, no error message will be displayed and the user will be able to navigate GitHub repositories from the JupyterLab UI.

+# Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/ftabaro/singularity-coderefinery2020.

 # References

 - [Online CodeRefinery workshop](https://coderefinery.github.io/2020-05-25-online/)